 Clinical trials often involve many different stakeholders and research sites as well as large flows of confidential data and sensitive information.
 With more parties being involved and as trials are being conducted further away from sponsoring institutions, comes the opportunity for human-induced errors.
 These errors can be unintentional, but may also be malicious.

-A blockchain-enabled file and data structure could be used to reliably safeguard data in a clinical trials network, and provide an immutable and fully traceable audit trail.
+“A blockchain-enabled file and data structure could be used to reliably safeguard data in a clinical trials network and provide an immutable and fully traceable audit trail.”

-The study concludes that a blockchain-enabled system could indeed offer an improvement in clinical trial data management by bolstering trust in the clinical research process and the ease at which regulators can oversee trials.
-A blockchain-enabled file and data structure could be used to reliably safeguard data in a clinical trials network, and provide an immutable and fully traceable audit trail.
+The study concludes that a blockchain-enabled system could indeed offer an improvement in clinical trial data management by bolstering trust in the clinical research process and the ease at which regulators can oversee clinical trials.
+A blockchain-enabled file and data structure could be used to reliably safeguard data in a clinical trials network and provide an immutable and fully traceable audit trail.

 You may find the article using the following link: https://www.nature.com/articles/s41467-019-08874-y